Options for transcribing your data in NVivo

 3. Say 'no' to transcripts

-Since you can code your audio or video sources directly, maybe you don't need transcripts at all.
+Since you can gather content by theme by directly coding your audio or video sources, maybe you don't need transcripts at all.

 Consider this example: